-Once completed, your film (or films) won’t gather dust.
+Once completed, your film won’t gather dust.
 We’ll put it on the big screen at Bryn Mawr Film Institute.
 In addition, a number of workshop participants have used their work in the SFW as part of successful applications to film schools like the Tisch School of the Arts at New York University, and other programs at universities like Villanova, and have put their SFW experiences to work in film and media internships and jobs.

 Below you’ll find links to the program’s past films, including one from the 2013 SFW, “The Best Fit,” which won Judges Award for Special Achievement at the 2014 WHYY Youth Media Awards and placed second in overall competition.
 Watch a behind-the-scenes look at the 2015 SFW working on their film “The Other Side.”

 “I loved it all!
 It was perfect-I learned so much I wanted and needed to know.
 I honestly